Ferroelectric RAM: Introduction

 FeRAM's advantages over Flash include: lower power usage, faster write speeds and a much greater maximum read/write endurance (about 1010 to 1015 cycles).
 FeRAMs have data retention times of more than 10 years at +85 °C (up to many decades at lower temperatures).
 Marked disadvantages of FeRAM are much lower storage densities than flash devices, storage capacity limitations and higher cost.
 Like DRAM, FeRAM's read process is destructive, necessitating a write-after-read architecture.

 History

 Ferroelectric RAM was proposed by MIT graduate student Dudley Allen Buck in his master's thesis, Ferroelectrics for Digital Information Storage and Switching, published in 1952.

 In 1955, Bell Telephone Laboratories was experimenting with ferroelectric-crystal memories.
 Following the introduction of metal–oxide–semiconductor (MOS) dynamic random-access memory (DRAM) chips in the early 1970s, development of FeRAM began in the late 1980s.
 Work was done in 1991 at NASA's Jet Propulsion Laboratory (JPL) on improving methods of read out, including a novel method of non-destructive readout using pulses of UV radiation.

-FeRAM was commercialized in the late 1990s.
+FeRAM was commercialized in the mid-1990s.
+In 1994, video game company Sega used FeRAM chips to store saved games in Sonic the Hedgehog 3, which shipped several million game cartridges that year.
 In 1996, Samsung Electronics introduced a 4 Mb FeRAM chip fabricated using NMOS logic.
 In 1998, Hyundai Electronics (now SK Hynix) also commercialized FeRAM technology.
 The earliest known commercial product to use FeRAM is Sony's PlayStation 2 Memory Card (8 MB), released in 2000.
 The Memory Card's microcontroller (MCU) manufactured by Toshiba contained 32 kb (4 kB) embedded FeRAM fabricated using a 500 nm complementary MOS (CMOS) process.